locomote/gusteau/README.md

 Introduction
 ------------

 Gusteau is an easy to use configuration manager for Chef Solo and Vagrant.
-It provides an efficient interface to Chef Solo as well as some nice features:
+It aims to:

+1. Provide Chef Solo users with a more efficient workflow
+2. Encourage new users to try and to switch to Chef by avoiding the complexity of Chef Server.

+Some of the features include:

-* Uses YAML for readable server configuration definitions
+* YAML for readable infrastructure configuration
-* Uses a single SSH connection to stream compressed files and commands
+* Usage of a single SSH connection to stream compressed files and commands
-* Allows you to use normal Chef flags:
+* Support for normal Chef CLI flags:
   * `-W` or `--why-run` (dry run mode)
   * `-l` for setting a log level and   `-F` for setting an output formatter
-* Is able to bootstrap CentOS, RHEL, Ubuntu and Gentoo systems with chef-solo.
+* Bootstrapping target systems with Chef-Omnibus or custom scripts.

 Gettings started
 ----------------